-So let’s talk lighting.
-The best lighting for your headshot, hands down, is diffused light, whether that’s natural (outside, but not in direct sun) or created (indoor or outdoor with the strategic use of lights, windows and reflectors).
-Diffused lighting erases or minimizes imperfections, emphasizes your eyes without drawing attention to wrinkles, lines, or puffiness, and gives you a nice, soft radiance.
+Generally speaking, if you want a primary headshot to use across multiple channels, the best lighting is diffused, whether it’s natural (outside but not in direct sun) or manipulated (indoor or outdoor with the strategic use of lights, windows and reflectors).
+Diffused lighting erases or minimizes imperfections.
+It emphasizes your eyes without drawing attention to wrinkles, lines, or puffiness, and gives you a nice, soft radiance.

-But for a variety of reasons, many of my indoor shoots are not at my studio; instead, they’re shot on location — in offices, homes or special venues.
+But for a variety of reasons, many of our indoor shoots aren’t at our studio.
+Instead, they’re shot on location — in offices, homes or special venues.
 Indoor lighting in these locations tends to be orange/yellow (think, dingy apartment building corridor) or gray/green (think, scary hospital hallways).
 And the direction of the lighting is usually all wrong.
-Ceiling lighting rarely works unless you really like the look of bags under your eyes so large that they wouldn’t fit into an overhead bin.
+Ceiling lighting rarely works unless you prefer the look of bags under your eyes so large that they wouldn’t fit into an overhead bin.
 Some photographers try to counteract that with a camera flash.
-Big mistake, unless you want to look like the deer that’s about to be struck down in the prime of life.
-That’s why I bring my studio lights and/or color-correcting gels to make your eyes sparkle and eliminate any possibility of making you look like a vampire.
+Big mistake, unless you want to look like a deer about to be struck down in the prime of life.
+That’s why we bring studio lights and color-correcting gels.
+They bring a sparkle to your eyes and eliminate any possibility of making you look like a vampire.

-But I also love, love, love shooting outside if Mother Nature is cooperating.
-Direct sunlight rarely makes for flattering light, but shade, clouds or bounced light can make for the beautiful, diffused light I’m looking for.
+We also love shooting outside if Mother Nature cooperates.
+Direct sunlight rarely is flattering, but shade, clouds or bounced light provides the beautiful diffused light we prefer.

-Can you tell that bad lighting is one of my pet peeves?
+Can you tell that bad lighting is one of our pet peeves?
 Sorry for ranting.
-On the other hand, if you want to learn more, here’s a great illustrated blog post on Photofeeler that I recently came across.
+On the other hand, if you want to learn more, here’s a great illustrated blog post on Photofeeler.